WORK IN PROGRESS

 • Working with sequencing facilities and understanding genomic data types

-• Data storage repositories, public services and facilities, and principles of FAIR and CARE
+• Data storage repositories and public services and facilities

 • Quality control, wrangling of raw reads and an introduction to genomic terminology